BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_08.md

 *Special Scene: Calling Home* requires talking to Kreiss here.

-!shop("Club S.T.F.U.", ["Hyper Potion", "Super Potion", "Burn Heal", "GourmetTreat"])
+!shop("Club S.T.F.U.", ["Hyper Potion", "Super Potion", "Burn Heal", "Gourmet Treat"])

 Talk to Reina in here to get a *Dusk Stone* and *Exp.
 Candy M*.
 Talk to the girl at the top.
 She'll tell us about building hype.
 Do whatever you have to do to build the hype - talk to people, battle trainers, change the song with the guy on the right.
 The battles here (note that major character fights are 2v2):